-Beth Cunningham, a former two-time All-America guard at the University of Notre Dame and the program's second all-time leading scorer, is in her third season as associate coach for the Fighting Irish.
-Cunningham returned to her alma mater following 11 seasons at Virginia Commonwealth University, the final nine as the Rams' head coach.
+Beth Cunningham, a former two-time All-America guard at the University of Notre Dame and the program's second all-time leading scorer, enters her sixth season as associate coach for the Fighting Irish for the 2017-18 season.
+Cunningham returned to her alma mater in 2012 following 11 seasons at Virginia Commonwealth University, the final nine as the Rams' head coach.

-At Notre Dame, Cunningham's primary focus is working with the Fighting Irish wing players, as well as coordinating future game schedules, constructing game strategy and scouting reports, helping to develop daily practice plans and aiding the program's nationally-ranked recruiting efforts.
+At Notre Dame, Cunningham's primary focus is working with the Fighting Irish wing players, as well as coordinating future game schedules and constructing game strategy and scouting reports.
+She also helps develop daily practice plans and assists with the program's nationally-ranked recruiting efforts.

 "Beth was a phenomenal shooter as a player here at Notre Dame, and she has the respect of all the players that are now in our program because they know she's done exactly the same things that she's teaching them," head coach Muffet McGraw said.
 "She's had great success as a head coach and she's able to help me during games because she's always been a poised and level-headed kind of person and never gets too high or low emotionally.

 "Beth sees the game from more of an objective view, so she's really good on the bench during timeouts with comments and suggestions we can use," McGraw added.
 "Understanding what the head coach is going through all the time makes her a great assistant because she helps make things easier for me in so many ways.
 All of us on the staff depend on her when it comes to managing the little things, the added details that come up, both on and off the court."